 Hazardous waste treatment or storage facility shall mean real and personal property acquired, constructed or operated for the purpose of storing or treating hazardous wastes.
-Facilities which accept household hazardous waste only, pursuant to Rule 5.0 of these regulations, are not deemed to be hazardous waste treatment or storage facilities.

-Household hazardous waste shall mean waste which has been segregated from household waste as defined in 40 CFR 261.4(b)(1) and which would otherwise meet any of the definitions of a hazardous waste.
+Household hazardous waste shall mean waste that meets any of the definitions of a hazardous waste and which is derived from households.
 This definition does not include hazardous wastes generated in households as part of a business, nor shall this definition extend to wastes from hotels and motels, bunkhouses, ranger stations, crew quarters, campgrounds, picnic grounds and day-use recreation areas, except for those wastes ordinarily left behind by guests or other users of these institutions.
+Hazardous waste pharmaceuticals from residential care apartment complexes or other properties that purchase, store, distribute or otherwise centrally manage medications on behalf of tenants are not considered household hazardous waste, but rather are regulated as hazardous waste.